Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 PT 529.
 Musculoskeletal II.3 Credits.

 This course continues to emphasize integration of skills learned during foundational courses in the assessment and treatment of musculoskeletal diagnoses.
-The student will develop and utilize an evidence-informed approach to examine, evaluate and establish a plan of care for patients with various musculoskeletal conditions of the lumbar spine and lower quadrant.
+The student will develop and utilize an evidence-informed approach to examine, evaluate, and develop a plan of care for patients with various musculoskeletal conditions of the lumbar spine and lower quadrant.

 Prerequisites: None